Fortified heritage and the private sector

 PART 1 Congress – Flemish Fortified Cities (John Adams presiding)

-10.00 Keynote: Ewald WAUTERS, Partipatiemaatschapij Vlaanderen, BE, Financing public authority actions in Flanders and discussion, Tractebel-Engie, BE (tbc)
+10.00 Partipatiemaatschapij Vlaanderen, BE, Financing public authority actions in Flanders, and discussion

-11.00 Bart SEVERI, Spatial Planning Department Diest, BE, Issues on Public Private Partnerships (PPP) in fortified heritage development
+11.00 Bart SEVERI, Spatial Planning Department Diest, BE, Issues on public-private partnership in fortified heritage development

 13.00-14.00 Walking lunch

-PART 2 Congress – Public-Private Partnership BE – NL (Anne-Wil Maris presiding)
+PART 2 Congress – Public-Private Partnership (Anne-Wil Maris presiding)

-14.00 Keynote: Michiel VAN BALEN (Miss Myagi, Stadsmakers) and discussion
+14.00 First Keynote challenge: Michiel VAN BALEN (Miss Myagi, Stadsmakers) and discussion

-15.00 Flemish cities presentations on Public Private Partnership and discussions
+15.00 Flemish cities presentations on public-private partnership and municipal policy, and discussion

-• Annelies BRYSSINK, The Dendermonde bomfree barracks, City of Dendermonde, BE
+- Annelies BRYSSINK, The Dendermonde bomfree barracks, Strategic spatial project coordination, City of Dendermonde, BE and Jan DE KESEL, Erfgoedconsulent Agency Built Heritage Flanders (AOE), BE

 17.00 Activity of choice:

-• Historic guided tour ‘Nachtwacht’ through the William of Orange City Diest, BE
+- Historic guided tour through the William of Orange City of Diest

 19.00 Standing dinner at the Citadel